kevinadhiguna/wifi-sploit/README.md

 ## About

- - Originally maded for `python2` but it runs using `pyhon3` too.
+ - Originally made for `python2` but it runs using `pyhon3` too.
- - Originally it was maded for router's login pages but it works fine in any login page site, even on internet.
+ - Originally it was made for router's login pages but it works fine in any login page site, even on internet.

 ## Prerequisites